 Fisher King: Personal traits selected at the beginning of the game influence the entire population.
 If you were a Farmer or Miner in your background, everyone will be much better at farming or mining.
 If you're Hardworking, everyone else will be hardworking.

-Fog of War: In Tropico 5 the island needs to be explored.
+Fog of War: In Tropico 5 the island needs to be explored until the Compass is researched.

 Game-Favored Gender: Some jobs are gender-specific without much justification nor real life equivalency.
 A feature not changed since the original game and especially odd for white collar jobs.
 To name a few examples: